Berlin School of Business and Innovation

-Berlin School of Business and Innovation (BSBI) is a German business school run by private, for-profit education company Global University Systems in Berlin.
-The university launched in 2017 and began instructing students in 2018.
+Berlin School of Business and Innovation (BSBI) is a European business school run by private, for-profit education company Global University Systems with locations in Berlin and Madrid.
+The franchise launched in 2017 and began instructing students in 2018.
+It is not accredited in Germany and its degrees are conferred by foreign partner institutions.
+In Madrid, some programmes are accredited.
+The school has faced criticism for high fees, lacking educational quality, bad career prospects and allegedly deceptive recruiting practices.

 History

 Berlin School of Business and Innovation was founded in 2017 by Global University Systems (GUS), a for-profit education company.
-According to the Berlin Senate, "The Berlin School of Business and Innovation (BSBI) is a franchise institution operated by Global University Systems (GUS), which was reported in 2017 in accordance with §124a BerlHG in the state of Berlin."
+According to the Senate of Berlin, "The Berlin School of Business and Innovation (BSBI) is a franchise institution operated by Global University Systems (GUS), which was reported in 2017 in accordance with §124a BerlHG in the state of Berlin."